urfave/gfmrun/README.md

 Given a regular expression string value, asserts that the program output (stdout) matches.

+### `"args"` tag

+Given either a string array or string value, run the program with the value as command line arguments.
+String values are split on `" "` (space).

 ### `"interrupt"` tag

 Given either a truthy or duration string value, interrupts the program via